metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/00-my-first-candy-machine-part1.md

 description: "Shows how to create a Candy Machine with Sugar"
 ---

-import { Accordion, AccordionItem } from '/src/accordion.jsx';
+import { Accordion } from '/src/accordion.jsx';
+import { AccordionCode } from '/src/accordion-code.jsx';

 # How to create a Candy Machine v3 - Part 1 (Sugar)